Access and Communication

-Legibility is a fundamental aspect of both graphic design and typography.
+A fundamental aspect of both graphic design and typography is Legibility.
 Unlike readability, though which is focussed on the characteristic of the overall text, legibility refers only to the clarity of single characters of type.
 While the two are distinct, they are related and should be considered together – specifically when selecting a typeface for a particular role or function.
+In simple terms, if the text cannot be read it is not accessible.

-The Weight of a typeface is an important factor in its selection for use – be that thin, regular or bold, they all have a role to play.
-The most readable are a typeface of medium weight.
-A typeface that is too light in weight can become difficult to distinguished from its background.
-A typeface that is too bold can lose the counter-form (the negative space that is fully or partially enclosed by the shape of each letter) that is essential to good legibility.
+The Weight of a typeface is also an important factor in its selection for use – be that thin, regular or bold, they all have a role to play.
+The most readable are the mid-ground – typefaces of medium weight.
+A typeface that is too light in weight can become difficult to distinguished from its background and often have to be increased in size for it to be legible.
+A typeface that is too bold can lose its counter-form (the negative space that is fully or partially enclosed by the shape of each letter) that is essential to good legibility.

 Legibility is reduced in fonts that are designed with either extremely thick or extremely thin strokes.
 This is because thin strokes are less visible and counter-forms are decreased by the thick strokes.
 Fonts with greatly contrasting strokes will also, when used in long passages of text, generate a visual momentum or dazzle effect, making reading uncomfortable and difficult.